 This gorgeous 14K Gold pendant is set with Tibetan temple coin Tangka.
-This pendant looks great on a silver chain, gold chain or even leather cord.
-In any length.
+Chain is Gold-filled

 These Tibetan silver coins known as Ga-den silver Tankas are considered by many to be the most beautiful of all Tibetan coins.
 They were struck around the time of the 12th Dalai Lama.

 History: Tibet historically represented a forbidden land encircled by the Himalayan and Kunlum mountains.
 The Dalai Lamas, the spiritual leader purposely isolated the country for over a thousand years.